GitGalaxy/gitgalaxy.github.io/_posts/2017-08-25-open-source-walmart.md

 clojurescript, either to implement this into an existing project or contribute to the repository.

-There are several more projects open sourced on the WalmartLabs [https://github.com/walmartlabs/]  Github organization, a large percentage using JavaScript - not including electrode, that's it's own team [https://github.com/electrode-io/]  - Objective-C, and Clojurescript, with some miscelanous ones using Go and other languages.
+There are several more projects open sourced on the [WalmartLabs](https://github.com/walmartlabs/) Github organization, a large percentage using
+JavaScript - not including electrode, [which is it's own team](https://github.com/electrode-io/)  - Objective-C, and Clojurescript, with some miscelanous ones using Go and other languages.
 I'd highly recommend taking a wander into some of the repositories and seeing what such an enterprise as Walmart uses for their tech stack to power their mobile apps and online store.